Jalen Graham: San Francisco 49ers (first stint)

 Graham was selected by the San Francisco 49ers in the seventh round (255th overall) of the 2023 NFL draft.
 As a rookie, he appeared in four games and recorded one tackle.
 On August 27, 2024, the 49ers waived him as part of final roster cuts before the start of the 2024 season.

 Washington Commanders

 On August 28, 2024, Graham signed with the practice squad of the Washington Commanders.

 San Francisco 49ers (second stint)

 On October 1, 2024, the San Francisco 49ers signed him off the Commanders' practice squad onto their active roster.
-On November 5, the 49ers released Graham again and signed him to the practice squad two days later.
+On November 5, the 49ers released Graham again and re-signed him to their practice squad two days later.
 On December 21, Graham was promoted to the active roster.

 On April 22, 2025, Graham re-signed with the 49ers.
 He was waived on August 26 as part of final roster cuts and re-signed to the practice squad the next day.

+On January 20, 2026, Graham signed a reserve/futures contract with San Francisco.
+He was waived on August 30 and re-signed to the practice squad the next day.